 The original parallel port consists of 17 signal lines falling into three groups - Data (8 lines), Status (5 lines) and Control (4 lines).
-The remaining 8 lines in the DB25 connector port are grounded.
-For compatibility, the 17 signal lines are maintained even in the advanced EPP and ECP mode.
-However, the function and designation of the lines are modified according to the new requirements of the modes.
+The remaining 8 lines in

 In the original PC, the data lines are output-only lines and thus they cannot be used to read data from peripheral devices.
 (The nOC output control pins of the 74LS374 D-type flip-flops are permanently grounded to enable all output lines.)
 To get round this problem, the Nibble mode uses 4 of the 5 status (input) lines to read 4 bits at a time from the peripheral devices.
 While this is more complicated and slow, it has the advantage of compatibility with the oldest PCs.